ArsenalRecon/NetWireStackForensics/README.md

 # Project for NetWire Stack Forensics.

+Please read the article "Forensic Analysis of the NetWire Stack" published in Digital Forensics Magazine Issue 52 (https://www.digitalforensicsmagazine.com) to understand this project.

 We have analyzed NetWire 1.7 on the following operating systems:
 * Windows 7 32-bit
 * Windows 7 64-bit